tis-innovation-park/IoT-Integreen/robot/README.md

 ### Licensing

 The ownership of the original software belongs to tolik777 [http://www.instructables.com/id/Simple-RC-car-for-beginners-Android-control-over-/](http://www.instructables.com/id/Simple-RC-car-for-beginners-Android-control-over-/).
-As far as it is stated, the author has released instructions and code under Creative Commons, so we need to keep it the same.
+As far as it is stated, the author has released instructions and code under Creative Commons Attribution-NonCommercial-ShareAlike 2.5 Generic License, so we need to keep it the same.

 ### Future plans